Monteverde in 3 Days

 Watch the Sunset from Mirador Valle Escondido

-After a break to get over the trauma of our treetop walk, we head out again in the evening to watch the sunset from Mirador Valle Escondido which is just outside town.
-Follow route 620 towards the Cloud Forest Reserve for 1.5 km to reach the viewpoint.
-Here, you can see across the mountains all the way to the ocean, so it’s a great spot to watch the sun setting.
+After a break to get over the trauma of my treetop walk, we head out again in the evening to watch the sunset from Mirador Valle Escondido, which is just outside town.
+Follow Route 620 towards the Cloud Forest Reserve for 1.5 km to reach the viewpoint.
+Here, you can see across the mountains all the way to the ocean.
+So it’s a great spot to watch the sun setting.
 We are obviously not the only ones with this idea; as we approach our destination, we can see dozens of pedestrians, cars, even tour buses descending on the same spot.
 Despite the clouds (and the crowds), it’s quite a sunset and a pleasant way to round off our last evening in Monteverde.

 Monteverde sunset